 The opportunities for public comment during rulemaking include the following steps:

 All final water quality rules must be submitted to EPA for approval.
-Only with EPA approval would the site-specific criterion become be effective for purposes such as 303(d) listing decisions, TMDLs, or NPDES permitting under the Clean Water Act.
+Only with EPA approval would the site-specific criterion be effective for purposes such as §303(d) listing decisions, total maximum daily loads, or National Pollutant Discharge Elimination System permitting under the Clean Water Act.